Shanghai cuisine: Characteristic features

-Shanghai cuisine is characterized by its use of soy sauce, which gives dishes a red and shiny appearance.
-Both dark soy sauce and regular soy sauce are used in Shanghai cooking.
+The four classic words used to describe Shanghai food are "浓油赤酱", meaning that Shanghai food uses a considerable amount of oil and soy sauce.
+Both dark soy sauce and regular soy sauce are used in Shanghai cooking, which gives dishes a red and shiny appearance.
 Dark soy sauce creates a dark amber color in dishes, while regular soy sauce enhances the flavor.
-The four classic words used to describe Shanghai food are "浓油赤酱", which means that Shanghai food uses a considerable amount of oil and soy sauce.
+Sugar is often added to soy sauce.

 Dishes are prepared using various methods, such as baking, stewing, braising, steaming, and deep-frying.
-Seafood is also a prominent feature of Shanghai cuisine, with fish, crab, and chicken being made "drunken" using spirits and brisk cooking techniques.
-Salted meats and preserved vegetables are commonly used to enhance various dishes.
-Additionally, sugar plays an important role in Shanghai cuisine when used in combination with soy sauce.
+Fish, crab, and chicken are made "drunken" using spirits and brisk cooking techniques.
+Salted meats and preserved vegetables are commonly used in dishes.
 Rice is more commonly served than noodles or other wheat products.

-Shanghai cuisine aims to emphasize the original flavors of raw ingredients while utilizing condiments to enhance the taste.
-Compared to other Chinese cuisines, it has a mellower and slightly sweet taste.
+Shanghai cuisine emphasizes the use of condiments while retaining the original flavors of raw ingredients.
+It aims for lightness in flavor and is mellower and slightly sweet in taste compared to some other Chinese cuisines.
 Sweet and sour is a typical Shanghai taste.
-Presentation is also a key aspect of Shanghai cuisine, with ingredients being meticulously cut and arranged to create a harmonious color scheme.
+In Shanghai cuisine, the presentation of dishes is also important.
+Ingredients are carefully cut and arranged to create a harmonious color scheme.

-Interestingly, in the early 20th century, Shanghai families did not regularly include fish in their daily meals despite the city being a port town.
-Meat was considered a luxury, and meals typically consisted of vegetables, beans, and rice.
-Families would only consume meat or fish four times a month, on the second, eighth, sixteenth, and twenty-third days, which were known as dang hun.
-Today, with greater awareness of nutrition, there is a higher demand for low-sugar and low-fat foods, and more vegetables are being incorporated into diets to promote healthier eating habits.
+In the early 20th century, Shanghai families did not typically include fish in their daily meals, despite the city being a port town.
+Meat was considered a luxury, and meals were typically made up of vegetables, beans, and rice.
+Families would typically eat meat or fish for four meals within a month, on the second, eighth, sixteenth, and twenty-third days, which became known as dang hun.
+Nowadays, with increased awareness of nutrition, people eat more low-sugar and low-fat food and more vegetables to promote a healthier diet.